IBM/watson-second-opinion/README.md

 ### 6. Search for a product in Amazon

-To use the app, search for the product you want the reviews to be uploaded to Watson Discovery and get its product ID (ASIN).
+To use the app, search for the product you want the reviews to be uploaded to Watson Natural Language Understanding and get its product ID (ASIN).

 `https://www.amazon.com/Samsung-Thinnest-Premium-Anti-Scratch-Protective/dp/`**`B06XZ2CM2H`**`/ref=cm_cr_arp_d_product_top?ie=UTF8`